Table of Contents

 Disclosing your HIV status will also have an effect on the people you tell.
 People will react differently to the news.
 Your friends and family may immediately embrace you and accept your diagnosis.
 Others may react negatively or need some time to process what you have told them.
 They may be scared – for you or for themselves – and may need some information in addition to time to adjust.

 Some people, especially sexual partners who may be afraid they have been infected, react with anger.
 If you feel threatened or unsafe, it is important that you get safe and stay safe.
-Call the National Domestic Violence hotline in the US at 800-799-SAFE and check The Well Project's article about Violence Against Women and HIV.
+Call the National Domestic Violence hotline in the US at 800-799-SAFE and check our fact sheet about Violence Against Women and HIV.

 Just like you, people you tell will need support.
 Try to leave them hotline numbers, brochures or books about HIV that they can look at later.
 Give them the addresses of websites that provide information (a good government site is at http://aids.gov/hiv-aids-basics/).
 Also let them know who else is aware of your status, so that they can go to each other for support.

 You also need to tell your health care providers to ensure you receive appropriate care.
-Your health care provider may ask how you were infected to determine if are at risk for other diseases, such as hepatitis C or other sexually transmitted diseases (STDs).
+Your health care provider may ask how you were infected to determine if are at risk for other diseases, such as hepatitis C or other sexually transmitted infections (STIs or STDs).

 In most cases, sharing your HIV status is a personal choice.
 However, in the case of sexual relationships, it can be a legal requirement.
 It is best if you disclose your status prior to having sex with anyone.

 Not disclosing your HIV status in a sexual relationship can lead to criminal charges whether or not your partner becomes infected with HIV.
 In most states in the US, the law requires that you disclose your HIV status before knowingly exposing or transmitting HIV to someone else.
 Penalties vary from state to state.
-In many states, you can be found guilty of a felony for not telling a sexual partner you are HIV+ before having intimate contact.
-To find information about disclosing in your state, look at this list by Lambda Legal.
+In many states, you can be found guilty of a felony for not telling a sexual partner you are living with HIV before having intimate contact.
+To find information about disclosing in your state, look at this map provided by the US Centers for Disease Control and Prevention (CDC).

-UNAIDS reports that over 60 countries have laws that that penalize HIV+ people who engage in sex without disclosing their status.
+UNAIDS reports that over 60 countries have laws that that penalize people living with HIV who engage in sex without disclosing their status.
 Outside the US, click on this link to AIDSmap's list to find information for your country's laws about disclosure.

 If you are in a serious relationship, telling your partner is one of the first things you will probably think about.
 Many turn to their partners for comfort and support.
 However, some people worry that they will lose their partner's love when they disclose.
 It is normal to feel nervous, embarrassed, or even fearful of your partner's reaction.